 DON’T wash your face with bar soap OR use cleansing wipes.
 Washing your skin with a bar of soap—no matter how expensive it is or how moisturizing it claims to be—is just an absolute no-no. The binders that hold a bar of soap together naturally have a high pH.
 This means they’ll always be too strong for the skin.
 When you cleanse with something too harsh, just liked sulfate-based cleansers, it strips water from the skin.
 Again, this leaves it dehydrated with dry skin cell build up.
 Skin cells are like fish, they need water to live and without water they die.
 Bar soaps are more suitable for the body, not the face.
 (However, I never use one on my body either.
 I have a condition known as keratosis pilaris which causes little “chicken bumps.”
 Bar soaps only contribute to this condition.
 Here’s how I keep them away.)

-DON’T skimp on choosing a quality cleanser.
-When it comes to choosing skin care products, people often splurge most on moisturizers.
+In summary, choose your cleanser wisely.
+People often splurge most on moisturizers.
 However, people typically don’t give cleansers as much thought.
 They often choose something much more inexpensive from the drugstore, instead.
 Since cleansing is the first part of your routine, though, avoid using a low-quality cleanser.
 If you do, then your expensive serums and creams have to do even more work to control the potential damage caused by a dehydrating cleanser.
-Simply put, choose your cleanser wisely.
-Luxe Mint Cleansing Gel is my go-to, but you can see all my cleanser recommendations.